 The primary goal of the Workforce Development Committee of the New Jersey Council for Young Children is to strengthen the preparation and ongoing professional development of all early care and education professionals working with children ages birth through age eight.
 In spite of the fact that the workforce in early childhood education is comprised of many differing people and includes those working in instructional roles (teachers and teaching assistants) along with those in leadership roles (principals, directors and teacher leadership positions), most professional development and preparation programs are targeted toward instructional staff.
 Furthermore, the system is characterized by a lack of coordination and quality control among programs of professional preparation and development leading to a fragmented, patchwork approach that may have little effect on improvements in practice.

 This goal brings together two areas of work specified under the Improving Head Start for School Readiness Act of 2007: (a) ongoing professional development and (b) early education – higher education workforce preparation.
-Early childhood personnel are one of the most important influences on young children’s learning and development.
 Responsive practitioners who have had specialized training in early education ensure that young children develop trust and security in themselves and their environments, help young children to learn how to engage with others in pro-social ways, and engage children in learning experiences that build on their emerging concepts and ideas of the world.
 The committee’s specific goals are listed below.

-Map, evaluate, and improve the current system of professional development and preparation of those working with young children, ages birth to 8, in New Jersey so that no matter who is in the workforce there are accessible and high quality opportunities to improve credentials and on the job learning
+Map, evaluate, and improve the current system of professional development and preparation of those working with New Jersey’s young children, ages birth to 8, so that no matter who is in the workforce there are accessible and high-quality opportunities to improve credentials and on-the-job learning

 Revise and expand the state’s core knowledge and competences to be inclusive of all members of the workforce